Ropes/banken/README.md

 [番犬](https://jisho.org/word/%E7%95%AA%E7%8A%AC)
 ------

 'Guard dog' application for monitoring HTTP traffic on local interfaces.
 Fun project to dig back into concurrency for potentially high load data streams.
+Learned some new libraries, refreshed some Go concurrency patterns, and regained appreciation of the test -race detector!
+Certainly could have been implemented with simpler data structures, but adding the UI later was easier thanks to component composition.

 ![Running with shortened alert timespan](https://user-images.githubusercontent.com/489062/74881612-7d09a900-5322-11ea-9742-44e7fe98937d.png)